sultan-kanaan/AWS-E-Commerce/README.md

 * As an administrator I would like replace a picture for each product so that I can keep my inventory up to date
 * As an administrator, I would like a preview of my product listings so that I can see what my customers will see in the online store

+### Consumer Site

+* As a user, I would like to see products available for sale so that I can browse through the inventory for purchase.
+* As a user, I would like to register for an account on the site, so that I can make purchases
+* As a user, I would like to securely login to my account so that I can add products to my shopping cart
+* As a user, I would like a way to store the items I wish to purchase in a cart within the application.
+* As a user, I would like the ability to view my desired purchases while browsing the other products on the site.
+* As a user I would like a dedicated page where I can view all the products I wish to purpose all in one location.
 ---
 ## ERD
 ![](./Assest/ERD.png)